banzaicloud/pipeline/README.md

 ## Managed Kubernetes

 Pipeline is architected in a way to allow pluggable implementations for providers, managed Kubernetes clusters or hybrid environments.
 Through provider plugins retrives the `kubeconfig` and connects and deploys applications.
-Currently it's tested with [Microsoft's Azure managed Kubernetes](https://azure.microsoft.com/en-us/blog/introducing-azure-container-service-aks-managed-kubernetes-and-azure-container-registry-geo-replication/).
+Currently it's tested with [Microsoft's Azure managed Kubernetes](https://azure.microsoft.com/en-us/blog/introducing-azure-container-service-aks-managed-kubernetes-and-azure-container-registry-geo-replication/) and Google' GKE.

   * Microsoft AKS
   * Google GKE